 After years of sitting in the audience, in January of 2015 I began mentoring attendees of Cascade SF UX Night, which included students and grads, career changers, startup founders, developers, and foreign professionals visiting San Francisco to learn about the tech scene.
 It's very interesting.
 I've also mentored through an internal Yahoo! program, and other opportunities.

 "Full Stack" UX Designer User-centered design from concept to deployment.
 Awesome communication skills.
 I can plan, troubleshoot, and manage project development.

 Brian is a design leader who brings together left-brain, analytical thinking and right-brain, intuitive artistry to create meaningful solutions to design challenges.
 He is formally educated as both Mechanical Engineer and Graphic Artist, with hands-on experience in both design environments.

-Currently Brian is on the Yahoo!
-Ads & Data Platform UX team, building the tools that enable advertisers to run campaigns on the web and leverage Yahoo! data.
+Until Verizon's acquisition of Yahoo!
+Brian was on the Ads & Data UX team, building platform tools that enable advertisers to run campaigns on the web and leverage Yahoo! data.
 Yahoo! was cool, and it was awesome to be part of a great design team building complex software.